-7 Tips For How to Quit Vaping and Stop Vape Withdrawal
+How to Quit Vaping and Stop Vape Withdrawal

-In response, one city and three states have enforced a ban on e-cigarettes – San Francisco, Michigan, New York, and Massachusetts.
+In response, one city and three states enforced a ban on e-cigarettes – San Francisco, Michigan, New York, and Massachusetts.
 Vaping is clearly not a safe practice, and it’s highly addictive.

 Michael Joseph Blaha, M.D., is the director of clinical research at Johns Hopkins Center for Heart Disease Prevention.
 He shares some facts about vaping that are important to know for anyone considering how to quit vaping.